NTNU-Autosight/maritime-urban-tracking/README.md

 ## Pre-requisites
 We assume that OpenCV is installed.
 Since we will allow for the CUDA-installation, we will not write opencv-python as a requirement.
 Copy your local cv2 installtion into the venv if you are using this.
 You might find it here: ``/usr/lib/python3.10/dist-packages/cv2`` and place it under ``venv/lib/python3.10/site-packages``.

-If you do not have OpenCV installed and you use python, you can install the CPU-version by ``pip install opencv-python``.
+If you do not have OpenCV installed and you use python, you can install the CPU-version by ``pip install opencv-python==4.11.0.86``.

 We have tested this repository using Python 3.10.